 .js file.
 So why do we have multiple

 .js files in the final build?
-The code for our application doesn’t need to be written 100% in Elm.
+The reason behind it is that the code for our application doesn’t need to be written 100% in Elm.
 Once you realize what a delightful language Elm is, you will be hard-pressed to write your code in anything else.
 But even then you can write only a portion of your application in Elm if you choose to do so.
 In fact, this approach is recommended if you are trying to introduce Elm to an existing project.
 You can pick a less risky area of your application and write it in Elm.
 Find out if the Elm code is more fun to write, performs better, and easier to maintain than the existing code.
 If yes, continue to write more features in Elm.
 Otherwise, perhaps Elm is not the right fit for your project.